win-wiz/emoji-click/README.md

 *Read this in other languages: [简体中文](README.zh-CN.md)*

-# AI Emoji 😄🌍
+# Emoji Click 😄🌍

 Have you ever found yourself in a situation where you want to post a moment on social media, but struggle to find the perfect emoji to express your feelings?
 Whether you're trying to convey "my mood is a rollercoaster today", "life just hit me hard", or "I'm feeling all the feels", it seems like you can never find that just-right emoji.

 Now, with EmojiClick, your troubles are solved!
 It's an AI-powered emoji search tool that doesn't require you to memorize emoji names or worry about mismatches.
 Just type in anything—your mood, a feeling, a line of poetry, or even song lyrics—and EmojiClick will find the perfect emoji for you. 🚀 https://emojis.click/

-AI Emoji is an open-source emoji website built with Next.js and TypeScript.
+Emoji Click is an open-source emoji website built with Next.js and TypeScript.
 It provides a wide range of emojis categorized into different sections, supporting multiple languages and smooth animations.

 ## 🌟 Features